felixgwilliams/py-earth2/README.md

 # py-earth2

-This project is copied from [py-earth](https://github.com/scikit-learn-contrib/py-earth), which has been archived since December 2023 and is licensed under BSD-3-Clause Copyright (c) 2013, Jason Rudy
+This project is copied from [py-earth](https://github.com/scikit-learn-contrib/py-earth), which has been archived since December 2023 and is licensed under BSD-3-Clause Copyright (c) 2013, Jason Rudy.

 The original README can be found in [`README-original.md`](README-original.md)

+A Python implementation of Jerome Friedman's Multivariate Adaptive Regression Splines algorithm, in the style of scikit-learn.
+The py-earth package implements Multivariate Adaptive Regression Splines using Cython and provides an interface that is compatible with scikit-learn's Estimator, Predictor, Transformer, and Model interfaces.
+For more information about
+Multivariate Adaptive Regression Splines, see the references below.

 ---